ologn13/Reddit_Emoticon_Dataset/README.md

 b) EmoticonSentimentLexicon.txt - Each line contains the emoticon along with its sentiment (1 - positive, 0 - neutral, and (-1) - negative).

+Due to the large size, I've uploaded the dataset on dropbox.
+Link to the dataset - https://www.dropbox.com/sh/stmmqptqi2ilkh4/AABgHVacywLuf3CGkT42jpowa?dl=0